This article explains how to update your VAT settings in FreeAgent when you de-register your business for VAT.

 1. Change your VAT registration status

-In the ‘VAT registration status’ area, open the ‘Are you VAT Registered?’ drop-down menu and select ‘De-registered’ from the list.
+In the ‘VAT registration status’ area, select the ‘Are you VAT Registered?’ drop-down menu and select ‘De-registered’ from the list.

 2. Set the de-registration date

-The VAT de-registration date that you enter cannot be before your VAT registration date or during a period where a VAT return is locked in FreeAgent.
-If you’ve issued VAT invoices, the de-registration date can't be before the date of the last VAT invoice that you issued, as HMRC doesn’t allow you to issue VAT invoices after de-registration.
+The VAT de-registration date that you enter cannot be earlier than your VAT registration date and cannot be within a period where a VAT return is locked in FreeAgent.
+If you’ve issued VAT invoices, the de-registration date can't be earlier than the date of the last VAT invoice that you issued, as HMRC doesn’t allow you to issue VAT invoices after de-registration.

 If you add a VAT de-registration date in error, you may encounter a ‘VAT registration is locked and cannot be changed’ error message, which is generated when your accounts have become locked in FreeAgent.
 To remove the de-registration date, you’ll need to unlock the account and edit the VAT settings.
 Once you’ve made the relevant edits, save your changes and remember to reapply the lock.